Building a Shoreline

-A Visionary Gift
+A Transformational Gift

 In December 2020, the Darnall W. and Susan F. Boyd Foundation announced a $997,000 gift to The Nature Conservancy to construct a one-acre living shoreline at East Bay and Morgan parks in Georgetown.
 It’s the Foundation’s first gift outside of the Columbia area.

-There’s a lot of credit to go around.
 Columbia, where the Foundation is based, has benefited from a complete reinvention of Boyd Plaza, upgrades to historic homes and gardens, and creation of the Sanctuary at Boyd Island, off the Saluda Riverwalk, among other projects.